desmigor/marvel-campaign/README.md

 # Marvel Campaign
-Marvel Campaign is a landing page built using Tailwind CSS
+Marvel Campaign is a landing page built using Tailwind CSS.
+To view it live, check out the link in the repository description.